-When you picture a rooster, you probably think about the bright red comb on top of its head and hear the loud crowing as the sun comes up.
+When you picture a rooster, you probably think about the bright red comb on top of his head and hear the loud crowing as the sun comes up.
 You might not think about the rest of the bird.
 Specifically, what do the reproductive organs of a rooster look like?
 Are they necessary for laying eggs?
 And can you have your rooster neutered?

 In short, yes, roosters do have testicles, but you won’t be able to see them if you take a quick peek under your rooster’s tail.
 Keep reading to learn more and get all of your rooster questions answered.

 Roosters do not have a penis, but they do have a small organ called the papilla located inside the cloaca.
 This is a small bump that helps transfer the sperm of the rooster to the cloaca of the female chicken.
+It swells up with lymph during copulation.

 How Can You Tell a Male From a Female Chicken?